cockroachdb/docs/v21.1/multiregion-overview.md

 ## Overview

 <span class="version-tag">New in v21.1:</span> CockroachDB has improved multi-region capabilities that make it easier to run global applications.
-It is intended that these capabilities will supersede the current set of [Multi-region Topology Patterns](topology-patterns.html#multi-region).
-The capabilities described here are still in development; they are available in [testing releases of v21.1](../releases/#testing-releases).

 To take advantage of these improved capabilities, you will need to understand the following concepts: